gofore/aws-emr/presentation/README.md

 ## JSONify all the things!

+- Wrote scripts to parse, munge and upload data
 - Concatenated data into bigger files, calculated some extra data, and converted it into JSON.
 Size reduced to 60% of the original XML.
 - First munged 1-day files (10-20MB each) and later 1-month files (180-540MB each)
 - Munging XML worth of 6.5 years takes 8.5 hours on a single t2.medium instance